10 Biggest Cruise Rip Offs And How To Avoid Them

 Another area that I do personally think is crazy expensive onboard are photographs.

-Photographs taken by the ship photographers are pretty expensive to buy, and you can get around that by taking your own photographs, particularly if you wait until a port day, perhaps stay on the ship when the ship’s quieter, and you basically go around and take your own photographs.
+Photographs taken by the ship photographers are pretty expensive to buy, and you can get around that by taking your own photographs.
+Wait until a port day, perhaps stay on the ship when the ship’s quieter, and you basically go around and take your own photographs.

 Even if you don’t have a DSLR camera, bear in mind that mobile phones have incredibly good cameras.

-Now you might want to splash out on buying one (because you want a picture with the captain, for example, on formal night).
+Now you might want to splash out on buying one (because you want a picture with the captain on formal night).
 But it is expensive.

 #5 Bottled water

 Another big rip off, I believe, is bottled water.
 Now this is starting to evolve, because instead of cruise lines selling plastic bottles, they’re moving more and more to refillable bottles, which is great.
 So hopefully over time, this will disappear.
 However, bottled water is really expensive.
 And you can buy packages and spend a lot of money.

 The water itself on a cruise ship is perfectly drinkable.
 A lot of people worry about whether they can drink the water on a cruise ship.
 It’s perfectly, 100%, high-grade water that you can drink.